qflowsystems/docs.qflow.com/docs/performing-searches/exporting-search-results.md

 ---
 # Exporting Search Results
 ---
-Usually, when performing searches, the user is trying to locate something to look at or perform work on within Q-Action.
-However, sometimes a user may instead wish to perform a search in order to generate a report about data in Q-Action to analyze, present, or work with elsewhere.
+Usually, when performing searches, the user is trying to locate something to look at or perform work on within QAction.
+However, sometimes a user may instead wish to perform a search in order to generate a report about data in QAction to analyze, present, or work with elsewhere.
 There are two ways to export data from a search:
 * Have the system run the search in the background and send the user a notification once the results have been exported.
 * Run the search in the browser and then manually export the results.